-The training experience explores both personal and professional values along with understanding the elements of a collaborative practice.
-In addition, Family Support Worker training reviews, communication skills, building rapport with community members, and examining conflict resolution strategies.
+This three day training experience explores both personal and professional values along with understanding the elements of a collaborative practice.
+In addition, Family Support Worker training reviews: communication skills, building rapport with community members, and examining conflict resolution strategies.
 Learning to relate to families through an Indigenous lens helps communities feel supported and valued.

 - Effective Conflict Resolution

 - Identifying Indicators of Abuse and Neglect

 - Understanding the Child and Family Community Services Act

 - New Federal legislation, C-92: An Act Respecting First Nations, Inuit and Métis children, youth and families